What goes into a style & regimen journal, and why would you want to bother? Keep reading to find out.

 Sometimes it will seem like your natural hair has a life of its own, even though it is dead.
-One of the most important tasks of wearing natural hair is paying attention to how the things you do affect it, which tends to get easier the longer you’ve been in the game.
-When I started out, keeping a journal was a great way to keep track of my ever-evolving techniques and styles, and why my hair didn’t look like her hair did in that one video.
+One of the most important tasks of wearing natural hair is paying attention to how the things you do affect it.
+It becomes second nature the longer you’ve been in the game and as your regimen stabilizes.
+But when I started out, keeping a journal was a great way to keep track of my ever-evolving techniques and styles, and why my hair didn’t look like her hair did in that one video.
 It’s how I figured out my hair hates glycerin.

 Here are some things I kept track of: